SuperLan11/SEO_Website/README.md

 * 13th Result with Google search “spray shoe store lakeland” (2nd place result vs local competitors)
 * 22nd result with Google search “best spray on shoes near Lakeland, FL” (3rd place result vs local competitors)

 To use the website, download the zip file from the green code button, extract the folder, and open the index.html file in the extracted folder.
-As a side note, we used AI-generated art for the Neon Lightwear, Snowflake Sneakers, and Controller Kicks images.
+As a side note, we used AI-generated art for the Neon Lightwear, Snowflake Sneakers, Controller Kicks, and logo images.